Split level Town Garden

 Complete re-design and construction of front and back gardens.

 Large for London split level garden, needing as much level area as possible, for use by the family’s young children.

-We acknowledged the high-level finish of the internal space, with the high spec kitchen and living area, extending into the garden via with a huge set of sliding frameless glass doors.
+We acknowledged the high-level finish of the internal space, with the high spec kitchen and living area, extending into the garden via a huge set of sliding frameless glass doors.
 The need for the garden to continue the internal feel – in terms of both style and quality of finish, was key.

-And whilst we were creating a garden for parent/adult enjoyment, we also needed to accommodate the demands of three young children.
+Whilst we were creating a garden for parent/adult enjoyment, we also needed to accommodate the demands of three young children.